Clint Black’s Daughter Lily Makes Opry Debut With Carrie Underwood Cover

 Clint Black/Instagram/Grand Ole Opry/YouTube

 It looks as if Clint Black and Lisa Hartman Black’s only daughter may be following in her famous parents’ footsteps.
-19-year-old Lily Pearl Black joined her dad on stage Saturday night (October 31) for her Opry debut.
+19-year-old Lily Pearl Black joined her dad on stage on October 31, 2020, for her Opry debut.

 Lily made her recording debut in 2018 when she joined her country star dad on a song called “Magical Christmas” for Black’s Christmas Collection album.
 In an interview with CMT about the album, Clint revealed that his daughter had been “bitten by the bug.”

 “She has always loved to perform, but recently made a conscious decision to apply herself to developing her talents,” the “Killin’ Time” singer said.
 “We’re excited to see where it takes her.
 She loves to dance and act as well, but for me, her musical talents and the qualities of her voice suggest music will be her strength.”